hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

     * elbow method to find optimal number of clusters
     * if there is no clear elbow, visualization SSE and silhouette coefficient together, choose the cluster number that has higher silhouette coefficient and lower SSE
     * silhouette coefficient to compare cluster similarity
-  * Round 2 - Gaussian Mixture Model (GMM)/EM Clustering
+  * Round 2 - Gaussian Mixture Model/EM Clustering
     * data preprocessing
     * It does soft assignment
     * Compare membership probabilities of clusters